Farama-Foundation/Metaworld/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/tianheyu927/metaworld/blob/master/LICENSE)
 [![Build Status](https://travis-ci.com/ryanjulian/metaworld.svg?token=5Ha2ycwuRnc34dpruRpP&branch=master)](https://travis-ci.com/ryanjulian/metaworld)

-__Meta-World is an open-source simulated benchmark for meta-reinforcement learning and multi-task learning consisting of 50 distinct robotic manipulation tasks.__ We aim to provide task distributions that are sufficiently board to evaluate meta-RL algorithms' generalization ability to new behaviors.
+__Meta-World is an open-source simulated benchmark for meta-reinforcement learning and multi-task learning consisting of 50 distinct robotic manipulation tasks.__ We aim to provide task distributions that are sufficiently broad to evaluate meta-RL algorithms' generalization ability to new behaviors.

-For more information, please refer to our [website](corl2019metaworld.github.io).
+For more information, please refer to our [website](https://corl2019metaworld.github.io).

 __Table of Contents of This Document__
 * [Installation](#installation)